acadadev/rosrider_doc/05_PARAMETERS/README.md

 These parameters define the physical dimensions of the robot base, essential for converting wheel velocities into robot velocities (inverse kinematics).

   - `WHEEL_DIA` This parameter acts as the scalar for converting rotational motion (motor RPM or encoder ticks) into linear displacement.
-It is fundamental to the odometry calculation, defining the wheel circumference `C = pi * D`
+It is fundamental to the odometry calculation, defining the wheel circumference `C = 𝜋 * D`
   - `BASE_WIDTH` Used to calculate the robot's angular velocity (ω) and turning radius (𝑅).
 A smaller base width results in faster rotation for the same wheel speed differential

 __Control Limits__